-A Romantic artist who painted both large-scale history paintings and smaller canvases derived from literary subjects, Washington Allston was a well-known figure in the visual arts on both sides of the Atlantic.
+A Romantic artist who painted large-scale history paintings, portraits, landscapes, and smaller canvases derived from literary subjects, Washington Allston was a well-known figure in the visual arts on both sides of the Atlantic.
 Scholars have interpreted his most famous painting, Belshazzar’s Feast (1817-43), as an allegory of the state of the arts in the early nineteenth-century United States.
 Despite financial support from admirers, Allston was unable to complete the ambitious work, signaling to some observers that American artists could not compete with those of Europe.
-Allston’s esteem dropped precipitously in the years following his death in 1843, until an exhibition in 1947 at the Detroit Institute of Arts and Edgar Richardson&…
+Although best known as an artist, Allston was also a writer of fiction, poetry, and art theory.